Arux-Software/tce-api-v1-docs/source/index.md

 # Introduction

-Welcome to the FeePay CE API Docs.
+Welcome to the Eleyo API Docs.

 # Authentication